20 Unbelievable Zero Waste Gift Ideas

 Virtual gift cards make a great gift, but make sure it's virtual because plastic gift cards can’t be recycled.
 Any of the shops I’ve featured in my Amazon Alternatives article well as Online Zero Waste Stores all offer gift cards.

 You can also give the gift of an experience that you can enjoy together.
-Think of a cooking class or a Qigong passes!
+Think of a cooking class or Qigong passes!

 What is a Zero Waste Gift and some Final Thoughts

 The whole idea of zero waste living is to create as little waste as possible and send as little waste to landfills.
 One of the most thoughtful gifts is to give something you have made yourself or choose companies that align with your values.
-I am a huge proponent for re-gifting and shopping second-hand.
+I am a huge proponent of re-gifting and shopping second-hand.
 One man's trash is another man's treasure after all.

 What kinds of gifts do you typically like to get or give?
 I'd love to hear from you.